anaseto/harmonist/README.md

 ### Terminal (ASCII)

-You can build a native ASCII version from source by using this command:
+You can build a native ASCII version from source by using the following

-+ `go get -u git.tuxfamily.org/harmonist/harmonist.git`
+command:

-or using the github repository:
+	go install

-+ `go get -u github.com/anaseto/harmonist`
+Alternatively, you may use the `go build -o /path/to/bin/harmonist` to put the resulting binary in a particular place.

 The `harmonist` command should now be available (you may have to rename it to remove the `.git` suffix).